Hebrews 11

 Hebrews 11:28 (NKJV)

-By faith he kept the Passover and the sprinkling of blood, lest he who destroyed the firstborn should touch them.
+28 By faith he kept the Passover and the sprinkling of the blood, so that he who destroyed the firstborn would not touch them.

 Hebrews 11:29 (NKJV)